mortie/waitland/README.md

 Disaster!

 Waitland to the rescue!
-We just need to modify `~/.config/sway/config` to run the scratchpad.sh script with using waitland.
+We just need to modify `~/.config/sway/config` to run the scratchpad.sh script under waitland.

 Replace: